 The modifications implement most of the privacy and security provisions of the HITECH Act and relevant provisions of the Genetic Information Nondiscrimination Act (GINA).
-The rule changes are not surprises but are very impacting and will change the responsibilities imposed on covered entities, business associates and subcontractors.
+The rule changes outlined in this HIPAA security rules summary are not surprises but are very impacting and will change the responsibilities imposed on covered entities, business associates and subcontractors.

 The rule effectively merges four separate rule makings, which are as follows: